armory/docs/content/en/armory-cdaas/setup/cli.md

 ## Manually deploy apps using the CLI

->Project Borealis manages your Kubernetes deployments using ReplicaSet resources.
-During the initial deployment of your application using Project Borealis, the underlying Kubernetes deployment object is deleted in a way that it leaves behind the ReplicaSet and pods so that there is no actual downtime for your application.
+>Armory CDaaS manages your Kubernetes deployments using ReplicaSet resources.
+During the initial deployment of your application using Armory CDaaS, the underlying Kubernetes deployment object is deleted in a way that it leaves behind the ReplicaSet and pods so that there is no actual downtime for your application.
 These are later deleted when the deployment succeeds.

 Before you can deploy, make sure that you have the Client ID and Client Secret for your deployment target available.
 These are used to authenticate Armory's hosted deployment services with the target cluster.
-The credentials were created and tied to your deployment target as part of the [Get Started with Project Borealis]({{< ref "get-started" >}}) guide.
+The credentials were created and tied to your deployment target as part of the {{< linkWithTitle "get-started.md" >}} guide.

-Since you are using the Borealis CLI, you do not need to have service account credentials for authenticating your CLI to the deployment services.
+Since you are using the CLI, you do not need to have service account credentials for authenticating your CLI to the deployment services.
 Instead, you log in manually with your user account.

-**If this is the first deployment of your app, Borealis automatically deploys the app to 100% of the cluster since there is no previous version.** Subsequent deployments of this app follow the steps defined in your deployment file.
+**If this is the first deployment of your app, Armory CDaaS automatically deploys the app to 100% of the cluster since there is no previous version.** Subsequent deployments of this app follow the steps defined in your deployment file.

 1. Log in to Armory's hosted deployment services from the CLI.